LittleFrog1959/ioController/README.md

 ## Background
 A long time ago I used to work here; https://www.petards.com/ and even longer ago here https://www.appliedsoftware.co.uk/.
 I worked on automated test systems and the development of harnesses which could be placed around development projects for the purposes of of proving functional correctness.

 It was a long time ago and the ideas that I had never really got followed through as much as I'd hoped...
-So this project is a play-time & relearning project to see if I can get further this time.
+So this project is a play-time & relearning exercise to see if I can get further this time.

 ## Test Harness
 The complete system will feature the following elements;